-When planning the hair transplant, always try and anticipate the patient’s worst case scenario.
+When planning the hair transplant process, always try and anticipate the patient’s worst-case scenario.
 Although any hair loss is never really "predictable," one must still make an educated judgment as to what the future hair loss will most likely be so that rational short and long-term plans can be formulated.

-It is the most basic, and important part of planning and implementing an effective hair transplant treatment, to attempt to figure out the worst case scenarios for the patient, and to plan the treatment accordingly.
+It is the most basic, and important part of the planning and implementing an effective hair transplant treatment, to attempt to figure out the worst-case scenarios for the patient and to plan the treatment accordingly.
 Hair loss can never quite be predicted, that’s true, but to design an effective treatment scenario, one has to use one’s judgment to at least conceptualize what is the most likely pattern for future hair loss in order to develop the most rational and effective short term and long term treatment plans.

 Generally, telogen effluvium is more visible and significant during the more active stages of a person’s hair loss history.
 The amount of active hair loss can often be substantial, especially in young patients who are balding rapidly and where the recipient areas are characterized entirely by a very high degree of hair miniaturization.
 When telogen effluvium affects hair that might already be close to the end of the natural life span the resulting hair loss is often permanent.
 Unless significant amounts of hair are transplanted to these areas, the total gain from a transplant surgery might not be quite adequate to begin to compensate for the telogen effluvium hair loss.